 Jaime is a licensed barber.
-He works in all areas of the barbering program.
+He teaches in all areas of the barbering program.

-Marcus Amos: Learning Leader Barbering License BAR.0700354
+Amber Hope: Learning Leader Cosmetology License COS.6001077 Barbering License BAR.0705280

-Marcus is a licensed barber.
-He works in all areas of the barber program.
+Amber is a licensed cosmetologist and barber.
+She teaches in all areas of the cosmetology and barber programs.

-Amber Hope: Learning Leader Cosmetology License COS.6001077
+Alexis Hudgins: Learning Leader Cosmetology License COS.6007191

-Barbering License BAR.0705280Amber is a licensed cosmetologist and barber.
-She works in all areas of the cosmetology and barber programs.
+Alexis is a licensed cosmetologist.
+She teaches in all areas of the cosmetology program.